hermanwikner/use-param-state/lib/README.md

 ## useParamState

-React hook that encodes and stores the state in the URL.
-It works pretty much like `useState`.
+React hook that works much like `useState`, but it encodes the state and saves it in a parameter in the URL

-### Installation

-`yarn add use-param-state` or `npm i use-param-state`

 ### Installation